DelphineLemire/documentary-watch/docs/USECASE.md

-# TODO's List
+# Usecase's List

-## In the first time, I would develop admin's screens
+## First, the needs of the application administrator

+As an application administrator, I want to be able to quickly manage information in order to have an overview of this information and memorize secondary information.

  - [X] As an admin, I can manage contributor; e.g. post's author, person interviewed in a podcast.
  - [X] As an admin, I can manage theme; e.g.  Finance, Human Resource, Information Technology
  - [X] As an admin, I can manage topic per theme; e.g. invoices in digital format
  - [] As an Admin, I Manage contribution per contact, on a theme

-## In the second time, I would develop front's screens
+## Dans un deuxième temps, je répondrai aux besoins des internautes

  - [] As a user, I can display the topics of a theme in order to have an overview of the topic likely to be an opportunity.